weeb-poly/Waifu-Webhook/README.md

-# Bonobringer
+# Waifu-Webhook
-Wikicommons webscraper and discord webhook that brings you bonobos
+Discord webhook that gets anime pics on a regular basis